Maritime archaeology: Bronze Age

 The earliest boats discovered date from the Bronze Age and are constructed of hollowed out logs or sewn planks.
 Vessels have been discovered where they have been preserved in sediments underwater or in waterlogged land sites, such as the discovery of a canoe near St Botolphs.
-Examples of sewn-plank boats include those found at North Ferriby and the Dover Bronze Age Boat which is now displayed at Dover MuseumThe Dover Bronze Age Boat.
+Examples of sewn-plank boats include those found at North Ferriby and the Dover Bronze Age Boat which is now displayed at Dover Museum.
 These may be an evolution from boats made of sewn hides, but it is highly unlikely that hide boats could have survived.

 Ships wrecked in the sea have probably not survived, although remains of cargo (particularly bronze material) have been discovered, such as those at the Salcombe B site.
 A close collection of artefacts on the sea bed may imply that artefacts were from a ship, even if there are no remains of the actual vessel.

 Late Bronze Age ships, such as the Uluburun Shipwreck have been discovered in the Mediterranean, constructed of edge joined planks.
 This shipbuilding technology continued through the classical period.
+The 2023 announcement of the Orca Shipwreck is considered the earliest deep-sea shipwreck to be discovered.

 Maritime archaeology by region

 Pacific

-An example of maritime archaeology in the Pacific ocean, is the discovery of the wreck of Two Brothers, discovered in 2008 by a team of marine archaeologists working on an expedition for the National Oceanic and Atmospheric Administration (NOAA).
+An example of maritime archaeology in the Pacific Ocean is the discovery of the wreck of Two Brothers, discovered in 2008 by a team of marine archaeologists working on an expedition for the National Oceanic and Atmospheric Administration (NOAA).
 The identity of the ship was not immediately known so it was called the "Shark Island Whaler"; the ship's identification as Two Brothers was announced by NOAA on February 11, 2011, the 188th anniversary of her sinking.
 The wreck is the first discovery of a wrecked Nantucket whaling ship.

 Nine historic trade ships carrying ceramics dating back to the 10th century until the 19th century were excavated under Swedish engineer Sten Sjöstrand in the South China Sea.